bqworks/accordion-slider-jquery/docs/api.md

 *Default value:* -1

 #### openedPanelSize ####
 Sets the size (width if the accordion's orientation is horizontal; height if the accordion's orientation is vertical) of the opened panel.
-Possible values are 'max', which will open the panel to its maximum size, so that all the inner content is visible, a percentage value, like '50%', which indicates the percentage from the total size (width or height, depending on the orientation) of the accordion, or to a fixed value.
+Possible values are: 'max', which will open the panel to its maximum size, so that all the inner content is visible, a percentage value, like '50%', which indicates the percentage of the total size (width or height, depending on the orientation) of the accordion, or a fixed value.

 *Default value:* 'max'

 #### maxOpenedPanelSize ####

 Sets the maximum allowed size of the opened panel.
-This should be used when the 'openedPanelSize' is set to 'max' because sometimes the maximum size of the panel might be to big and we want to set a limit.
-The property can be set to a percentage (from the total size of the accordion) or to a fixed value.
+This should be used when the 'openedPanelSize' is set to 'max', because sometimes the maximum size of the panel might be too big and we want to set a limit.
+The property can be set to a percentage (of the total size of the accordion) or to a fixed value.

 *Default value:* '80%'